FREE SHIPPING ON ALL U.S. ORDERS FOR A LIMITED TIME!

 Why Third-Party Safety Review Matters

-Earthworm products are evaluated against third-party safety standards that require manufacturers to disclose every ingredient in the formula and have each one evaluated for human and environmental safety.
-It's not a self-certification.
-It's third-party regulatory review.
-Not every natural cleaning product has it, which is one reason to check labels rather than assuming "natural" means safe.
+Earthworm products are evaluated against third-party safety standards that require manufacturers to disclose every ingredient and have each one reviewed for human and environmental safety.
+That's regulatory review by an outside party, a meaningfully higher bar than a brand's own claim.
+"A lot of products just say 'natural' on the label and leave it there," said a spokesperson for Earthworm.
+"We wanted the outside review because consumers deserve to know what's actually in the bottle."
+Many natural cleaning products don't carry that certification, which is one reason to check labels rather than assuming "natural" translates to safe.